 Our mother, who has diabetes will still see a spike in her blood sugar levels, even with healthier or sugar-free alternatives because it also boils down to how much she consumes them.

 Don't stress yourself out too much on figuring out which sugar is healthier, just try to not consume either one too much.
 Sugars in any form (organic, refined,) should always be limited.
-Depending on your priorities, if you are more concern with environmental impact, then organic natural sugar is the choice for you as it involves a more eco-friendly agricultural processes.
+Depending on your priorities, if you are more concern with environmental impact, then organic natural sugar is the choice for you as it involves a more eco-friendly agricultural process.

 We hope that this post has been helpful and if you like more of these kind of posts or a more detailed one (we will try to be as detailed as we can), then let us know!